SamFredrickson/Time-Tracker/README.md

 1. Choose date from (required)
 2. Choose date to (required)

-By default, both fields are current day's date of your computer system.
+By default, both of these fields are current day's date of your computer system.
 So, if you need to get a list of tasks for today just press enter twice quickly, that's it.

 In case you want to get a list of tasks from 2022-02-02 to 2022-07-15 your fields must be filled this way: